 Are you ready to develop your Coordinated Financing Plan?
-Before you move on to designing your plan, confirm the following:
+Before you move on to designing your plan, confirm the following is true:

 Question Yes No 1.
-Have you chosen funding sources?
-2. Do you have a clear understanding of what each funding source can fund, including eligible populations and allowable expenses?
-3. Has the program been redefined and does it align with the available funding?
-Were these changes made in partnership with all the stakeholders involved in the planning process?
+Your funding sources are chosen?
+2. A clear understanding of what each funding source can fund, including eligible populations and allowable expenses, exists?
+Question Yes No 3.
+The program design is redefined to be realistic and align with the available funding.
+These changes were made in partnership with all your stakeholders involved in the planning process?
 4. The fiscal staff (and ideally your funders) agree on your analysis of funding sources, either because they conducted it or they reviewed your work.

 Stage 4 consists of developing Template C: Coordinated Financing Plan (see Appendix A).
-This plan combines seven key components that will guide your implementation of a blended and braided fiscal model.
+This plan combines into one document seven key components that will guide your implementation of a blended or braided fiscal model.

 A Coordinated Financing Plan can serve multiple purposes.
-It can
+It can:

-- ✓ be a tool for talking with funders so they can clearly understand the design of your blended and braided fiscal model; - help your programmatic and fiscal staff, and your board understand how and why each decision is being made; - ✓ increase everyone's confidence that funding is being used appropriately, including that blending or braiding multiple funding sources will not result in supplanting.
+✓ Be a tool for talking with funders so they can clearly understand the design of your blended or braided fiscal model.

+- ✓ Help your programmatic and fiscal staff, and your board understand how and why each decision is being made. - ✓ Increase everyone's confidence that funding is being used appropriately, including that blending or braiding multiple funding sources will not result in supplanting.

-Walking through Template C: Coordinated Financing Plan will help address all the remaining topics included in this stage of the guide.
+Walking through Template C: Coordinated Financing Plan will help address all the remaining topics included in this stage of the Guide.

 To develop Template C: Coordinated Financing Plan, you will go through a process of documenting your overall approach.
-The documentation will include developing key materials that will be regularly used by staff and key protocols that will be a core part to implementing a blended and braided fiscal model.
-This includes a documented process of how all the pieces fit together.
+The documentation will include development of key materials that will be regularly used by staff and key protocols that will be a core part to implementing a blended or braided fiscal model.
+This includes the actual documented process for how all the pieces fit together.

-✓ Program Budget: The program budget is based on the revised funding design developed during the previous stages.

-- ✓ Cost Allocation: Cost allocation is a budgeting and accounting mechanism used throughout the implementation of your program to account for spending and support the program's budget. - ✓ Front-Door and Back-Door Protocols: The program documents a decisionmaking process to give staff the authority to accept or deny children into your program (Front Door) and provides sufficient information for each decision to be supported by an appropriate funding source (Back Door). - ✓ Tracking and Reporting: Tracking and reporting materials are to be used during service delivery, including intake, ongoing services, and exit.
+- ✓ Program Budget: The program budget is based on the revised funding design developed during the previous stages. - ✓ Cost Allocation: The cost allocation is a budgeting and accounting mechanism used throughout the implementation of your program to account for spending and support the program budget. - ✓ Front Door and Back Door Protocols: Documented decision-making process to give staff the authority for accepting or denying children into your program (Front Door) and provides enough information for each decision to apply the appropriate funding source (Back Door). - ✓ Tracking and Reporting: Tracking and reporting materials to be used during service delivery, including intake, ongoing services, and exit.
 This will include forms filled out by and with families, forms filled out by providers, and timesheets for staff and providers. - ✓ Financial Systems: Financial practices and systems must be aligned with the blended or braided approach.
-This will require additional work because you will need to set up segregated funding sources or develop a special system. - Contracting: If you are paying for services outside of your agency, your contracting process can be a critical component of your overall blended or braided funding design. - Quality Control and Staff Training: To successfully implement a new fiscal model, key staff will need to be trained and provided with ongoing technical assistance.
+This will require a little additional work because you will need to set up segregated funding sources or develop a special system. - ✓ Contracting: If you are paying for services outside of your agency, your contracting process can be a critical component of your overall blended or braided funding design. - ✓ Quality Control and Staff Training: To successfully implement a new fiscal model, key staff need to be trained and provided with ongoing technical assistance.

-Program Budget
+• Program Budget